dcsil/konsensus-app-backend/api.md

 ```

 ## Organizations
 We support these organization endpoints.
-All the routes require authorization with a JWT token in the _.

 `POST /organization/create`
 - Creates a new organization